sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 **Salutation and Benediction**,

-1. Salutation to Mahāvīra, the Lord of the Jinas, the protector (of the faithful), whose [four](# "These four attributes of Jins Maahāvīra are said to be his faith, understanding, blissfulness and power.") infinite attributes, worthy to be esteemed in (all) the three worlds, are unsurpassable(in excellence).
+1. Salutation to Mahāvīra, the Lord of the Jinas, the protector (of the faithful), whose four[^174] infinite attributes, worthy to be esteemed in (all) the three worlds, are unsurpassable(in excellence).

+[^174]: "These four attributes of Jins Maahāvīra are said to be his faith, understanding, blissfulness and power."

 2. I bow to that highly glorious Lord of the Jinas, by whom, as forming the shining lamp of the knowledge of numbers, the whole of the universe has been made to shine.